The Great Wave off Kanagawa: Ukiyo-e art

-After Edo (now Tokyo) became the seat of the ruling Tokugawa shogunate in 1603, the chōnin class of merchants, craftsmen, and workers benefited most from the city's rapid economic growth, and began to indulge in and patronise the entertainment of kabuki theatre, geisha, and courtesans of the pleasure districts; the term ukiyo ("floating world") came to describe this hedonistic lifestyle.
+After Edo (called Tokyo since 1868) became the seat of the ruling Tokugawa shogunate in 1603, the chōnin class of merchants, craftsmen and workers benefited most from the city's rapid economic growth, and began to indulge in and patronise the entertainment of kabuki theatre, geisha, and courtesans of the pleasure districts; the term ukiyo ("floating world") came to describe this hedonistic lifestyle.
 Printed or painted ukiyo-e works were popular with the chōnin class, who had become wealthy enough to afford to decorate their homes with them.

 The earliest ukiyo-e works, Hishikawa Moronobu's paintings and monochromatic prints of women, emerged in the 1670s.
 Colour prints were introduced gradually, and at first were only used for special commissions.
-By the 1740s, artists such as Okumura Masanobu used multiple woodblocks to print areas of colour.
-In the 1760s, the success of Suzuki Harunobu's "brocade prints" led to full-colour production becoming standard, with ten or more blocks used to create each print.
-Some ukiyo-e artists specialized in creating paintings, but most works were prints.
+By the 1740s artists such as Okumura Masanobu used multiple woodblocks to print areas of colour.
+In the 1760s the success of Suzuki Harunobu's "brocade prints" led to full-colour production becoming standard, with ten or more blocks used to create each print.
+Some ukiyo-e artists specialised in creating paintings, but most works were prints.
 Artists rarely carved their own woodblocks; production was divided between the artist, who designed the prints; the carver, who cut the woodblocks; the printer, who inked and pressed the woodblocks onto hand-made paper; and the publisher who financed, promoted, and distributed the works.
 As printing was done by hand, printers were able to achieve effects impractical with machines, such as the blending or gradation of colours on the printing block.